 From pedigrees by well-known designers to clubhouses that operate more like spas, these fashionable courses are the theme parks of the fairway set.
-Tee time at these pricey greens fill quickly because the courses have national reputations.
-Count on paying about $10 per hole:
+Tee times at these pricey greens fill quickly because the courses have national reputations.
+Count on paying about $10 per hole.
+Most of the big courses will now arrange to ship your personal clubs to the course in time for your visit, if you like.

 Arnold Palmer’s Bay Hill Club & Lodge

-Designer: Arnold Palmer, who owns it and also oversees the golf school.
-This guests-only course regularly receives the most accolades from experts.
-There’s a full map of every hole on its website.
+Designer: Arnold Palmer, who owned it and built the golf school.
+This guests-only resort course rambles for 270 acres over lakelands and regularly receives the most accolades from experts.
+Palmer renovated the main course just before his 2016 death.

 ChampionsGate Golf Resort

 Designer: Greg Norman.
-Headquarters of the David Leadbetter Golf Academy ([tel] 888/633-5323; www.davidleadbetter.com), this resort and handsome high-rise hotel is 10 minutes south of Disney.
+Headquarters of the David Leadbetter Golf Academy (www.leadbetter.com; 407/787-3330), this resort and handsome high-rise hotel is 10 minutes south of Disney.

 Mystic Dunes Golf Club